 There is a "But" to this though.
 Uninstalling would only work for earlier OS versions but if you are running a newer one i.e. OS X El Capitan (10.11) or macOS Sierra the only thing that can be done is a reset to default settings.

-Read on to know more about the steps to use the browser cleanup feature to help reset your safari on your Mac.
+Read on to know more about the steps on how to clean up Safari use the Safari cleaner (iMyMac PowerMyMac):

 Downloading is easy (you can use the trial version, free Download, and free Clean 500MB Data).
 Once you have completed the installation process launch the program.

-The iMyMac cleaner has different features but to focus on the issue with your Safari and try to clean it of some of the junk that may be causing the problem go to the "Browser Cleanup" option on the main dashboard then click on "Scan" to begin checking the browser data.
+PowerMyMac has different features but to focus on the issue with your Safari and try to clean it of some of the junk that may be causing the problem go to the "Privacy" option on the main dashboard then click on "Scan" to begin checking the browser data.